KPV

 If you are pregnant or breastfeeding: No safety data exists.
 This is not a situation where “probably fine” is an acceptable standard.

 If you have inflammatory bowel disease and have not seen a gastroenterologist: KPV is not a substitute for specialist diagnosis and care.
-IBD requires monitoring for complications — strictures, fistulas, dysplasia, malabsorption — that no peptide protocol addresses.
+IBD requires monitoring for complications that no peptide protocol addresses: strictures, fistulas, dysplasia, malabsorption.
 If your gastroenterologist is willing to incorporate KPV into your overall plan, that’s one thing.
 Skipping the specialist entirely is another.

 Before You Start: Get Baseline Labs